tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 Note that the
 [xinitrc](https://wiki.archlinux.org/title/Xinit#xinitrc)
-file may be located anywhere on your computer depending on how you setup your [dotfiles](https://wiki.archlinux.org/title/Dotfiles).
+file may be located anywhere on your computer depending on how you set up your [dotfiles](https://wiki.archlinux.org/title/Dotfiles).
 If you have an [xprofile](https://wiki.archlinux.org/title/Xprofile) file,